 5. AVOID THE DRY CLEANERS

-Just like machine washing and drying, your rug can, but isn’t designed specifically, to be dry cleaned.
+Your rug isn’t designed to be dry cleaned.

-One of the most easiest ways you can prolong the life of your picnic rug?
+One of the easiest ways to prolong the life of your picnic rug?
 Skip the bleach.

 10. MOULD BE GONE

-While our rugs are stain resistant, they are not stain proof.
-If your rug has been folded up when damp and developed super stubborn mould stains, you have a couple of options.
+If your rug has been accidentally folded up and stored when damp and developed super stubborn mould stains, try this:

 Still no luck?
 Bring in the big guns.

-We have had success with a product that is formulated for treating curtains and caravan awnings.
-The minimum pack size we’ve found is 2L as it’s designed to remove large areas of mould from multiple large fabric surfaces at a time.
-But, if nothing else has worked for your stain, then we’d recommend Curtain Magic Mould Remover.
+We are not affiliated, but have had success with a product that is formulated for treating curtains and caravan awnings.
+If nothing else has worked for your mould stain, then we recommend Curtain Magic Mould Remover.